Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 Consequently, to produce a sound termination verdict for $a_{\mathrm{dup}}$, any such system must exit its base language by one of two routes: extend the proof language with new operational content (a construction method, such as a nonlinear polynomial interpretation or a path order), or import an external projection license that drops $\pi_y$ from the proof obligation (a confession method, such as the W2 family). \end{corollary}

-\begin{proof} The barrier proofs used in Theorem~\ref{thm:canonical-instance} depend only on the structural form of the direct witness class, not on any KO7-specific syntax.
+\begin{proof} The barrier proofs used in Theorem~\ref{thm:canonical-instance} depend only on the structural form of the direct witness class, leaving concrete-system syntax aside.
 Any direct-aggregation system, however named or instantiated, works with witness claims built from per-constructor contributions.
 The same additive, transparent-compositional, and affine barrier arguments therefore rule out derivable direct witnesses uniformly across the class.
 The two-route corollary then follows from the sound-response classification already stated above: the sound verdict-producing responses are either operational extension (construction) or licensed projection (confession). \end{proof}

-\begin{remark}[Rec$\Delta$-core location, typed survival, and transformed simplicity] Three companion precision results sharpen the support surface for the present diagnosis~\cite{rahnama2025ko7}.
-First, the barrier package and the dependency-pair confession already live on the smaller Rec$\Delta$-core, so operational inexpressibility is visible before KO7's auxiliary equality and confluence infrastructure enters.
-Second, the additive and affine branches of the barrier survive typed or many-sorted first-order presentations whenever the step sort still admits an unbounded pump, so the obstruction is structural rather than merely a quirk of untyped syntax.
-Third, the extracted dependency-pair problem already has a simple linear base order.
-The witness-order jump is therefore not measuring residual complexity of the transformed problem; it is measuring the necessity of the representation shift that exposes the correct control coordinate. \end{remark}
+\begin{remark}[Rec$\Delta$-core location, typed survival, and transformed simplicity] Three results of~\cite{rahnamaOrientation} support the diagnosis.
+First, the barrier package and the dependency-pair confession live on the smaller Rec$\Delta$-core (the four-constructor, two-rule fragment isolated in the companion preliminaries), so operational inexpressibility is visible before the auxiliary equality and confluence infrastructure enters.
+Second, the additive and affine branches of the barrier survive typed or many-sorted first-order presentations whenever the step sort still admits an unbounded pump (the typed and many-sorted barrier-survival theorems of~\cite{rahnamaOrientation}), so the obstruction is structural, and not an artefact of untyped syntax.
+Third, the extracted dependency-pair problem admits a simple linear base order (the DP base-order boundary proposition of~\cite{rahnamaOrientation}).
+The witness-order jump therefore measures the necessity of the representation shift that exposes the correct control coordinate, rather than the residual complexity of the transformed problem. \end{remark}

-\begin{theorem}[Structural minimality of the duplicator] Within the benchmarked primitive-recursion family analyzed in the companion development, the primitive recursion duplicator is the unique structurally complete member at which direct whole-term methods are operationally inexpressible at the step-argument dimension.
+\begin{theorem}[Structural minimality of the duplicator] Within the analyzed primitive-recursion family of the companion development, the primitive recursion duplicator is the unique structurally complete member at which direct whole-term methods are operationally inexpressible at the step-argument dimension.
 Local simplifications either restore direct operational expressibility or collapse the complete recursor pattern itself. \end{theorem}